leongrdic/php-entity/README.md

 #### Return
 Returns the entity `object`.

-If the entity can't be found, an `EntityNotFoundException` is thrown.
+If the entity can't be found, a `\Le\EntityNotFoundException` is thrown.

 ### `hash($id, $hash)`
 Compares a hash of an entity to a provided hash.